tedtoal/XPT2046_Touchscreen_TT/README.md

 #include <Adafruit_ILI9341.h>
 ```

+If you use a display that has a different (compatible) library, you simply replace *Adafruit_ILI9341* with it.
+The sample programs that use *TS_Display.h* all use the *Adafruit_ILI9341* library, but if you have a different library, just change the three occurrences of *Adafruit_ILI9341* in the sample program to your library name, that is all that is required to switch to a different type of display.
+A library is compatible when its C++ class is derived from class *Adafruit_GFX*.

 ### Define pins

 Next, near the start of your project .ino file, use #define statements to define the pins used by the touchscreen and display in your system.